AlBaarS/terraform_experimentation/README.md

 #### Authentification through environment variables

-You also need to pass on authentification for gitlab (to store the Terraform state), VSphere (to access your cluster), and a public key to enable connecting to your VMs.
+You also need to pass on authentification for gitlab (to store the Terraform state), VSphere (to access your cluster), Infisical (to access your VM password and IPs), and a public key to enable connecting to your VMs.
 You need the following environment variables with their respective values:

 * **TF_VAR_public_key** --> the public key.
 Can be found in your home directory on linux under `.ssh/id_ed25519.pub`.
 In this variable, you must only include the middle part of random numbers and letters.

 * **TF_VAR_email** --> your e-mail, which is passed as part of the public key.

+* **INFISICAL_CID** --> your Infisical Universal Auth client ID

+* **INFISICAL_CS** --> your Infisical Universal Auth client secret

+* **INFISICAL_PID** --> your Infisical project ID

 * **VSPHERE_USER** --> your VSphere user name.